-Bixby has been designed to offer users a new way to get things done in a more efficient, personalized, and natural way.
+Bixby is designed to offer users a new way to get things done in a more efficient, personalized, and natural way.
 Bixby is reliable, trustworthy, and friendly while helping you complete what you’re trying to do as efficiently as possible.
 These are the design principles behind Bixby.
 In addition to these principles, there are additional policies to consider when designing and developing for Bixby.

 Bixby is about getting straight to the point and delivering what you need, when you need it.
 Interactions with Bixby should be as natural as speaking with your most knowledgeable friend.

 Conversations with Bixby are like a choreographed back-and-forth.
-They build on every moment in a conversation and understanding when to apply context.
+They build on every moment in a conversation and understand when to apply context.

 Bixby presents well-informed suggestions to help users decide; it doesn’t just return search engine results.
-It’s learning what users prefer and so each interaction informs a larger narrative.
+It’s learning what users prefer, and each interaction informs a larger narrative.

 Bixby enables users to get things done quickly.
 It rewards specificity, but still offers help along the way to the action.

 Search and search engines have shaped the way people have sought information with lots of results to sift through.
 People need to invest significant time and energy to put two and two together to get things done in this interaction paradigm.
 Bixby only provides the most valuable results and options for users, helping them use their own time more wisely.